andyli/blog/content/posts/2011/2011-06-24_generative-art-in-haxe-and-openframeworks-final-round-showcasing-in-playful-media-2011.md

 Reduced opacity, the circles merged nicely to each other.
 [!["20110607_232554 by on_the_wings, on Flickr"](http://farm6.static.flickr.com/5038/5808750022_7a6cf51dbd_z.jpg)](http://www.flickr.com/photos/andy-li/5808750022/)

-Simplified but surprisely eye-catching vector-style flower.
+Simplified but surprisingly eye-catching vector-style flower.
 [!["20110610_222235 by on_the_wings, on Flickr"](http://farm4.static.flickr.com/3340/5818378888_f2d437b0e9_z.jpg)](http://www.flickr.com/photos/andy-li/5818378888/)

 I ported Eugene Zatepyakin(in-spirit)'s AS3 [FluidSolver][] to haXe and